 Congo music was my first mistake.
-Why in the hell did I think I would want to wake up to Congo music at 3:15 in the morning?!
+Why the hell did I think I would want to wake up to Congo music at 3:15 in the morning?!
 To make matters worse, I put my pants on backwards and put on two different shoes.
 But it all worked out in the end.
 I got to the bus station with everything in-tact and on straight.

-My flight was an hour earlier than my family’s, and we were changing planes in different cities, so when I landed in Sacramento, I didn’t look for them; I bought a hot chocolate and a muffin and tried to make “BILOXIFY” exist on Words with Friends.
+My flight was an hour earlier than my family’s and we were changing planes in different cities.
+So when I landed in Sacramento, I didn’t look for them.
+Instead I bought a hot chocolate and a muffin and tried to make “BILOXIFY” exist on Words with Friends.

 When I landed in Seattle, I made my way towards baggage claim, shuffling through angry parents and fancy businessmen.
 Then, distracted by the fish pattern on the tile, I got stuck in a door and yelled “barnacles!” into the ear of a senior citizen.
 (I was doing great so far.)

 Kristine, Natalee, and my dad landed about 30 minutes later and found me sitting in a chair next to a woman who just finished expressing her intense desire for a taxi and a tall glass of egg nog.

 After they grabbed their luggage, we made our way out to the terminal and found my dad’s friend, and our gracious host and tour guide for the weekend, Darryl, waiting for us in a white Honda Odyssey.
-We gave hugs and made a few bad jokes, then we made our way to Pike’s Place for some window shopping, fish smelling, and lunch eating.
+We gave hugs and made a few bad jokes, then we made our way to Pike’s Place Market for some window shopping, fish smelling, and lunch eating.
 Some memorable moments include Natalee falling off a golden pig, a man in orange overalls hurling a 24 inch steelhead passed a woman’s head, and a jolly bearded man selling identical replicas of Zelda Ocarinas.

 We then made our way around the harbor, popping in and out of miscellaneous shops, taking a lot of touristy pictures, and trying a local gin that said “hey tongue, ever wondered what a leaf tasted like?”